centic9/cover-the-world/README.md

 ### Some computations are limited to UTM zone 33 by defaults

 Currently computing largest squares/rectangles is limited to a given UTM zone, by default zone "33" is used.
-You can adjust this in org.dstadler.ctw.utils.Constants.ZONE and re-run to produce the proper largest squares/rectangles if you are located in another UTM zone.
+You can adjust this in `org.dstadler.ctw.utils.Constants.ZONE` and re-run to produce the proper largest squares/rectangles if you are located in another UTM zone.

+The limitation is caused by the matrix-based algorithms used for largest square and rectangle which would become larger than available memory if not constrained.

+Would be cool to get rid of this limitation, let me know via issues/PRs if you have ideas how to do a whole-world computation efficiently.

 ## Change it